-Ethernet firmware upgrades are supported by the Monitor/Loader of the following Tibbo devices: EM500, EM2000, EM2001, TPP2(G2), and TPP3(G2).
+Ethernet firmware upgrades are supported by the Monitor/Loader of the following Tibbo devices: EM500 , EM510 , EM2000 , EM2001 , TPP2(G2) , and TPP3(G2) .
 This means that not every Tibbo device with an Ethernet port supports Ethernet firmware upgrades from the M/L.

 To perform an Ethernet upgrade:

-•Optional: you will benefit from observing the signals displayed by Status Green, Status Red, and Ethernet Link LEDs.
+• Optional: you will benefit from observing the signals displayed by Status Green, Status Red, and Ethernet Link LEDs .
 EM2000, EM2001, TPP2(G2), and TPP3(G2) devices incorporate the status LEDs.
-The EM500 doesn't have the status LEDs, but its EV board does.
+The EM500 and EM510 do not have the status LEDs, but their EV board does.

 After you have connected your Tibbo device to the Ethernet LAN:

-* The arrangement is different on the EM500.
-First, the EM500 doesn't have any LEDs.
-You will need to plug the module into its EV board to see the LEDs in action.
-Second, the EM500 displays the link status not on a separate LED, but through the brightness of the Green and Red Status LEDs: these LEDs will become brighter when the Ethernet link is established.
-For more information, see the EM500 and EM500EV documentation in the Programmable Hardware Manual (PHM).
+* The arrangement is different on the EM500 and EM510.
+First, these devices do not have any LEDs.
+You will need to plug the EM500 or EM510 into the EV board to see the LEDs in action.
+Second, the EM500 and EM510 display the link status not on a separate LED, but through the brightness of the Green and Red Status LEDs: these LEDs will become brighter when the Ethernet link is established.
+For more information, see the EM500, EM510, and EM500EV documentation in the Programmable Hardware Manual (PHM).